Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

-External memory refers to information stored outside the model in token-level form, including document collections, knowledge graphs, and retrieval systems such as RAG.
-It does not condition generation directly.
-Instead, it is accessed through retrieval and then expressed as tokens placed into the prompt or context window. \paragraph{Item-based Memory.} Early agent-memory systems often store full trajectories or experiences, sometimes alongside summaries, which leads to long context and inefficiency.
+\paragraph{Item-based Memory.} Item-based memory stores experience as discrete textual units, such as events, insights, profiles, or plan templates.
+Its efficiency depends on whether each item is compact enough to retrieve and insert cheaply while still preserving the information needed for future decisions.
+Early agent-memory systems often store full trajectories or experiences, sometimes alongside summaries, which can lead to long context and inefficient retrieval.
 MemoryBank~\citep{zhong2024memorybank} stores daily conversation records and summarizes past events and user profiles from these conversations, but it incurs high token costs.
 Similarly, Expel~\citep{zhao2024expel} suffers from a similar limitation, as it accumulates experiences through trial and error and distills them into natural-language insights.